tylerbecks/fuego-backend/CONTRIBUTING.md

     npx ts-node-esm my-file.ts
     ```

-Spin up the database GUI:
+Important: You need to re-run the prisma generate command after every change that's made to your Prisma schema to update the generated Prisma Client code.
+This runs in postinstall.

     ```bash
-    npx prisma studio
+    npx prisma generate
     ```

-Important: You need to re-run the prisma generate command after every change that's made to your Prisma schema to update the generated Prisma Client code.
+To update the schema, first change _schema.prisma_, then run:

     ```bash
-    npx prisma generate
+    npx prisma migrate dev
     ```